fsmosca/rflask/README.md

 "Hello, world!"

-Send control+c in shell to exit.
+Send control+c in the shell to exit.

 ### 10. Create app

+Now let us create an app for production.
+This is the real deal that we are up to.

 ```
 gcloud app create
 ```

 ### 11. Deploy the app

+The app.yaml is using flexible environment, you can open the app.yaml file.
+Flexible uses a container.
+There are comments in app.yaml file.

 ```
 gcloud app deploy --appyaml=app.yaml